Relief, Clarity and Personal Growth

 Once you are feeling better and have the confidence to go forward, you are always welcome to have a “booster” session when you may need to help you continue to go forward.

-The first two to three sessions may be a week or fortnight apart to help make sure that therapy is being effective for you, and then you may want to spread those sessions out to being every three to four weeks, or only come back for when you need a “booster” session.
+The first two to four sessions may be a week or fortnight apart to help make sure that therapy is being effective for you, and then you may want to spread those sessions out to being every three to four weeks, or only come back for when you need a “booster” session.
 However, some people may benefit from keeping sessions regularly each fortnight or month for an extended period of time if that suits their goals.

 Some people find it helpful to write down any questions or key things they would like to share, before the session to bring in.
 If you are not exactly sure what you want to get out of therapy yet, that’s completely ok!
 I will work with you to explore and clarify your goals together.